 - where appropriate 'conventional' IHT strategies could be used for the taxable estate,

-- post 75 conventional IHT planning can be used.
-Consideration could be given to using flexible or capped drawdown to create surplus income from which exempt gifts could be made.
+- post-75 conventional IHT planning can be used.
+Consideration could be given to using flexi-access drawdown (or capped drawdown if this type of scheme was set up before April 2015) to create surplus income from which exempt gifts could be made.
 Strategies aiming to avail of the 'normal expenditure from income' exemption could be beneficial,

-- any Pension Commencement Lump Sum ('Tax Free Cash') can be invested to meet the client's post 75 needs and avoid the post 75 tax of 55% that would apply on death.
+- any pension commencement lump sum ('tax-free cash') can be invested to meet the client's post-75 needs and avoid the post-75 marginal income tax rate of the recipient that would apply on death.

 The repeal of section 3(3) in relation to pension funds has widened the spectrum of potential planning strategies.